jonklein/niex/README.md

 Niex notebooks support two types of cells: code and markdown.

-Markdown cells are simply used for human-readable text using the [Markdown format](https://www.markdownguide.org/basic-syntax/).
+Markdown cells are used for human-readable text using the [Markdown format](https://www.markdownguide.org/basic-syntax/).

 Code cells are used to store & execute Elixir code.
 To use a code cell, simply populate the cell and execute it using the "run" button.
 The cell output field will display the result of the execution.

 #### Asynchronous execution